Helm Charts: Templating, Values, and Package Management

 C -->|Resources| E[Deployed Resources]

-Helm 3 removed Tiller and introduced improved security with cluster-scoped service accounts and release-level scope.
-This made Helm significantly easier to operate in production.
+Helm 3 removed Tiller and introduced cluster-scoped service accounts with release-level scope.
+This was a significant improvement for production use.

 Chart Structure